CodePlatoon/curriculum_old/week-07/README.md

 # Behavioral Question of the Week

-Tell me about a time where you had to work with a difficult person
+Tell me about a time that you failed